 - On the next page, under "Clone git repository," copy the project's git link to download the project on your local machine via a terminal.

-- Watch the snippet below to know more about clone the git repository.
+- Watch the snippet below to learn more about cloning the git repository.

 - You can find all your commits and browse the files in a read-only browser, as shown in the below screenshot.
 Every time you push a new commit by adding a temporary file to the project, this section will reload to show you your latest commits.